nebari-dev/nebari-docs/docs/docs/how-tos/nebari-do.md

 ```bash
 mkdir data && cd data
 ```
 When you first initialize Nebari, you will be creating a `nebari-config.yaml` that contains a collection of preferences and settings for your deployment.
-The command bellow will generate a basic config file with an infrastructure based on **Digital Ocean**, named **projectname**, where the domain will be **domain** and the authentication mode set to **password**.
+The command bellow will generate a basic config file with an infrastructure based on Digital Ocean (**DO**), named **projectname**, where the domain will be **domain** and the authentication mode set to **password**.

 ```bash
 nebari init do --project projectname --domain domain --auth-provider password